FractalAwareness-Cavin/3IATLAS-astro-app-import/developer/README.txt

 Feel free to modify the script to change cadence, coordinate systems, or center bodies; the raw JSONs provide traceability back to Horizons.

+For detailed usage notes, including the SBDB updater and verification helpers, see `scripts/README.md`.